pdjr-signalk-plugins/ais-reporter/README.md

 ### A minimal configuration

-The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration just requires the specification of at least one reporting endpoint in terms of its IP address and service port.
+The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration just requires the specification of at least one reporting endpoint in terms of its *ipAddress* and service *port*.

-If you subscribe with a consolidation service provider (like Marine Traffic), then they will provide you with an IP address and service port number.
+If you subscribe with a consolidation service provider (like Marine Traffic), then they will provide you with values for *ipAddress* and service *port* number.

 For testing purposes you can use the values '127.0.0.1' and 12345 to send reports to a local UDP port and you can then observe the plugin